South Island in One Week: New Zealand Road Trip Itinerary

 Drive Time: 3 Hours

 If you have not had enough of epic scenic drives, then here’s one more for you through the Lindis Pass on the way to Aoraki Mt Cook National Park.
-Once at Mt Cook, you have a great deal of options to explore the heart of the Southern Alps with its glaciers, glacier lakes and New Zealand’s highest mountain, Aoraki Mt Cook.
+Once at Mt Cook, you have many options to explore the heart of the Southern Alps with its glaciers, glacier lakes and New Zealand’s highest mountain, Aoraki Mt Cook.

 Things to Do in Mt Cook